 With the likes of Alisson and Virgil Van Dijk providing the much-needed resilience to the Liverpool backline, they were able to successfully see off any scare provided by the Salzburg attack.
-While the Brazilian custodian made a number of crucial saves and walked away with a well deserved clean sheet, the Liverpool defenders also showed enough resistance to help their side get the better of their European rivals in style.
+The Brazilian custodian made a number of crucial saves.
+He further walked away with a well deserved clean sheet.
+The Liverpool defenders also showed enough resistance to help their side get the better of their European rivals in style.

 Salzburg’s poor planning

-Salzburg looked good in the opening half and also created chances but could not put them to use due to lack of proper planning.
-The Red Bulls never looked comfortable against the Liverpool attack, which made them pay in the later stages of the match.
+Salzburg looked good in the opening half.
+They also created chances but could not put them to use due to a lack of proper planning.
+The Red Bulls never looked comfortable against the Liverpool attack.
+The forward players of the Merseyside outfit made them pay in the later stages of the match.

-This lack of concrete planning to shut the rampaging Liverpool attackers off completely could have been the biggest reason for the Austrian outfit to go down to the reigning champions of Europe even after delivering such a delectable performance in the group stage, having scored 16 goals in total.
+This lack of concrete planning to shut the rampaging Liverpool attackers off completely could have been the biggest reason for the Austrian outfit.
+This forced them to go down to the reigning champions of Europe.
+That was despite even after delivering such a delectable performance in the group stage.
+They scored a tally of 16 goals in total.

 From the clinical performance that the Reds dished out tonight away from home, it can be said that they are well and truly in the tournament now.
-This should come as a warning for their next opponents in the knockout stages as Jurgen Klopp’s men are performing like they mean business.
+This should come as a warning for their next opponents in the knockout stages.
+That is, as Jurgen Klopp’s men are performing like they mean business.